Ahmed-Allioui/Tweet-Service/README.md

-# Tweet-Service
+## Tweet-Service
-# Presentation
+### Presentation
+This repository contains a microservice developed as part of a university project at the Bonn-Rhein-Sieg University of Applied Sciences.
+The project involved implementing a Twitter-like application using a microservice architecture.

+The software was developed collaboratively by a team of four students — including myself — and represents one component of the overall system.

+### Functionality
-Tweet Service is a microservice to manage tweets and comments.
-It provides the following functions :
+This microservice provides the following core functions:
   - create a new tweet
   - add comment to a tweet
   - get a tweet by id